 Much learning is of the long term memory, LTM

-What is learnt at any time, is integrated with what we manage to recall from what we have learnt or got inklings of earlier.
-So seek to get fresh learning allied with prior knowledge and experiences.
-Munch subconscious integration of such kinds takes place during rest and sleep, and should be allowed to happen, even encouraged.
-Personal experiences differ, and mental associations tend to become increasingly individualised in time, Buzan and Buzan demonstrate in Mind Mapping [Mmb 64-69].
-This is to be allowed for too.
+Many such cues are mind-associations.
+Accordingly, memory depends on mind-associations.
+Personal experiences differ and mental associations diversify with time.
+Buzan and Buzan demonstrate in Mind Mapping (2010:37-40), that mental associations generally become increasingly individualised.
+This should be allowed for too.
 Besides, we learn by practicing things, apart from being keen observers.
-Benjamin Bloom and colleagues show there are many sides to learning, and several levels of learning too.
+Benjamin Bloom and colleagues show there are many sides to and several levels of learning too.

 Design Your Learning Sessions Well and You Can Prosper

 In schools, the effects of the money spent and the efforts can be easily measured by how much is recalled after some time.

 Cramming for examinations is too short-sighted, and may hurt and often derange the splendid learning process deep inside.
-If you cannot afford not to cram, do it.
+Yet, if you cannot afford not to cram, do it.
 At the same time you can access well designed study methods designed to make hard work easier and the effects better.
 By using your study time better, you may even win spare time.
-It happens to some who learn mind mapping, Tony Buzan says.
+It happens to some who learn mind mapping, Tony Buzan claims.

 Learning Follows Its Own Dynamics

-A little encouragement is good as well.
-Where it it lacking, reward yourself by charting the time you spend on study each day, and give small "gifts" to yourself at intervals.
+Knowing things like the ones above and kind encouragement is good.
+You may as well reward yourself by charting the time you spend on study each day, and give small "gifts" to yourself at intervals.
 It may count as self-help reinforcment.
 As soon as you have earned it, enjoy your present.